 Oradea is in the western part of Romania.
 If you’re traveling via public transportation from Cluj-Napoca (like we did), you can take a bus (which takes about 2 1/2 hours) or a train (~3 hours 45 minutes).
 Due to the timetables, we took a minibus.

 The bus dropped us off just a few minutes from the main train station.
 You can take public transportation (tram or bus) into the center of the city from there.
 You can buy your ticket from a machine or a person in a booth near the stop (it varies by stop).
 Once you get into the center of the city, everything you’ll want to see and do is within walking distance.

 Hotel in Oradea

 We stayed at the Ramada which was located a little bit outside the main touristic center of Oradea.
 We enjoyed our stay for the views (as you can see in the picture above) and the rooftop jacuzzi.
 The restaurant there is also quite good, albeit a bit more expensive than others (it is a hotel restaurant after all).

 Close to the Ramada is an amazing and massive supermarket, the German chain Kaufland.
 If you are staying for a while, definitely stock up on supplies there.

 Accessibility in Oradea

 As we mentioned in our last post, we thought Oradea was quite easy to get around by walking.
-Unlike some of the other places we visited in Transylvania, it’s fairly flat and most of the streets were well-maintained (especially Union Square).
+Unlike some of the other places we visited in Romania, it’s fairly flat and most of the streets were well-maintained (especially Union Square).
 Public transportation in Oradea is wheelchair accessible: trams and buses are equipped with ramps.
 We thank Accessible Romania for providing us with this information and recommend that anyone who has further questions about accessibility in Oradea or Romania as a whole contact them directly.

 So have we convinced you?
 Don’t you want to visit Oradea?